near/nft-bid-market/TestPlan.md

 ## sale

 ### offer
 Creates an offer to buy NFT.
 If `attached_deposit` is sufficient, the purchase is made.
-Otherwise, the bid is created.
+Otherwise, the bid is created (if it exceeds the previous bid).
 - Should panic if there is no sale with given `contract_and_token_id`
 - Should panic if the sale is not in progress
 - Should panic if the NFT owner tries to make a bid on his own sale
 - Should panic if the deposit equal to 0
 - Should panic if the NFT can't be bought by `ft_token_id`
 - If the `attached_deposit` is equal to the price + fees
+  -  panics if number of payouts plus number of bids exceeds 10
   -  NFT is transferred to the buyer
   -  ft transferred to the previous owner
-  -  protocol and origins fees are paid
+  -  protocol and origin fees are paid
   -  the previous owner also pays royalty
-  -  The sale is removed from list of sales
+  -  the sale is removed from the list of sales
+  -  previous bids should be refunded
 - If the `attached_deposit` is not equal to the price + fees
   - should panic if `ft_token_id` is not supported
+  - panics if the bid smaller that the previous one
   - calculate a total origin fee
   - panic if origin fee exceeds 47%
   - a new bid should be added
-  - refunds the previous bid
-  - if the number of stored bids exceeds `bid_history_length`, the earliest bid is removed and refunded?
+  - if the number of stored bids exceeds `bid_history_length`, the earliest bid is removed and refunded
 ### accept_offer
 Accepts the last offer for the particular sale and given `ft_token_id`.
 - Should panic if there is no sale with the given `nft_contract_id` and `token_id`
 - Should panic if the sale is not in progress
 - Should panic if there are no bids with given fungible token
 - Should panic if the last bid is out of time
+- If none of this happens, the purchase should be made:
+  - panic if number of payouts plus number of bids exceeds 10
-- The purchase should be made.
-NFT is transferred to the buyer, ft transferred to the previous owner, protocol and origins fees are paid, the previous owner also pays royalty.
-The sale is removed from list of sales
+  - NFT is transferred to the buyer
+  - ft transferred to the previous owner
+  - protocol and origins fees are paid
+  - the previous owner also pays royalty
+  - the sale is removed from list of sales
+  - previous bids should be refunded
 ### update_price
 Changes the price of the sale.
 - Should panic unless 1 yoctoNEAR is attached